nikouu/ZeroRedact/README.md

 dotnet add package Nikouu.ZeroRedact
 ```

-The following shows the default redaction which aims to hide the sensitive information while still making it clear what the data type is.
+The following shows example redactions with varying configs.
+For more see the [official docs](https://nikouu.github.io/ZeroRedact/).

 ```csharp
 var redactor = new Redactor();